mfathiabdallah/mfathiabdallah.github.io/_posts/2024-08-15-Contamination of dairy milk with AFM1 and MC_LR.md

 ---
 layout: post
-title: "Contamination of dairy milk with AFM1 and MCLR and their synergistic interaction in inducing mitochondrial dysfunction is now online at Food and Chemical Toxicology Journal website"
+title: "New publication: Contamination of dairy milk with AFM1 and MCLR and their synergistic interaction in inducing mitochondrial dysfunction is now online at Food and Chemical Toxicology Journal website"
 date: 2024-08-15
 mathjax: true
 inline: true